josebenitezg/covid-py/README.md

-This repository was forked by @phonnz
+This repository was forked from @phonnz

 I hope this web-app help to analize the data and make your opinions stronger.